Black Hole and Neutron Star Binary Mergers in Triple Systems: II. Merger Eccentricity and Spin-Orbit Misalignment: Three Approaches for Triple Evolution with Spin-Orbit coupling

-Figure \ref{fig:evolution2} depicts another example of binary merger, in which the octupole effect is important.
-Due to the high-efficiency of gravitational radiation at $e_\m$, rapid merger occurs, accompanied by highly eccentric orbit ($e_\mathrm{m}\simeq0.94$) when the GW frequency enters the LIGO band.
-Because of the rapid orbital decay, the spin vector does not experience large variation and the final spin-orbit misalignment angle freezes at $14.8^\circ$.
+Figure \ref{fig:evolution2} depicts another example of BH binary merger, in which the octupole effect is important.
+The system parameters (given in the figure caption) imply that both DA and SA approaches are not accurate.
+We see that in the N-body integration, due to the high-efficiency of gravitational radiation at $e_\m$, rapid merger occurs, accompanied by highly eccentric orbit ($e_\mathrm{m}\simeq0.94$) when the GW frequency enters the LIGO band.
+Because of the rapid orbital decay, the spin vector does not experience large variation and the final spin-orbit misalignment angle freezes at $\theta_\mathrm{s_1l}^\f \simeq15^\circ$, $\theta_\mathrm{s_2l}^\f \simeq18^\circ$.
+However, for the SA secular integration, the residual eccentricity is ``erased" ($e_\mathrm{m}\simeq0.05$) and the final spin-orbit misalignment angle are $\theta_\mathrm{s_1l}^\f \simeq39^\circ$, $\theta_\mathrm{s_2l}^\f \simeq22^\circ$.